-Rule updates.
-When a rule is inserted into, or deleted from, a forwarding table (or ACL), it may change one or more predicates for some filters.
+Rule Updates: When a rule is inserted into, or deleted from, a forwarding table (or ACL), it may change one or more predicates for some filters.
 We did some experiments using the Internet2 dataset and found that 44% of rule insertions and deletions do not change any predicate.
 However, if a predicate is changed by rule updates, APT first updates the set of atomic predicates and then recomputes all reachability trees.

-We evaluated the time to update the set of atomic predicates after a predicate change for the 6 Internet2 and provider-cone change is shown in Table IV for the six datasets.
-Observation.
-Updating the set of atomic predicates after an incremental change (adding a NAT/tunnel or a predicate change) is very fast, much faster than computing the atomic predicates from scratch (see Figures 8-10 for comparison).
+We evaluated the time to update the set of atomic predicates after a predicate change for the 6 Internet2 and provider cone 1 datasets.
+A predicate change is represented by deleting an existing predicate and adding a new predicate.
+The average time to update the set of atomic predicates after one predicate change is shown in Table IX for the six datasets.

+Observation: Updating the set of atomic predicates after an incremental change (adding a NAT/tunnel or a predicate change) is very fast, much faster than computing the atomic predicates from scratch (see Figures 8-10 for comparison).